 By Mail, Email or in Person

-Download and complete the application form ( DOCX 46.36KB) then submit it with associated supporting documentation by mail, email or in person.
+Download and complete the application form ( DOCX 46.36KB) then submit it with associated supporting documentation (including proof of residency) by mail, email or in person.

 Note: Please read the eligibility criteria carefully.
 If you purchase a permit online, you are required to pay the permit fees up front.
 If you are ineligible for a permit, the fees will be refunded to you.

-You will need to provide proof of residency with your application.
-Examples of proof of residency may include but are not limited to:
+Examples of identification may include but are not limited to:

 - A driver’s license